 - Transactional data: This is the information recorded about the time, place, and details of various transactions.
 It’s often important in making business decisions, like deciding which sales avenues to leverage, or which products to promote.

-- Product data: Product information can include everything from the details surrounding a product and its capabilities, to the materials used to make that product, inventory information, and supply chain elements.
+- Product data: Product information can include everything from the details surrounding a product and its capabilities to the materials used to make that product, inventory information, and supply chain elements.

-Why Is Master Data Management Important?
+Why Is MDM Important?

 - Accelerated time to market: Insights into products and supply chains can help businesses to accelerate their time to market.
 According to one study, 58% of organisations using MDM solutions were able to reduce their time to market from months to only weeks.
 Faster time to market means faster revenue growth.